slingr-stack/slingr-docs/content/en/getting-started/getting/first-steps/event-planner/creatingactions.md

 👉 Push to see the changes.

 That's it!
 We have implemented our two actions.
-After pushing the changes, go to the runtime and proceed to the next section, **Actions in Action**, to see the results.
+After pushing the changes, go to the runtime and proceed to the next section, [Actions in Action](/getting-started/getting/first-steps/event-planner/actioninactions/), to see the results.